CITV-DT: History

-In February 1991, Allarcom's broadcast and cable assets, including CITV-TV, was purchased by WIC Western International Communications.
+In February 1991, Allarcom's broadcast and cable assets, including CITV-TV, were purchased by WIC Western International Communications.

 In July 2000, the CRTC approved the purchase of WIC's broadcast television assets, including CITV-TV, by Canwest.
-CITV officially joined the Canwest-owned Global Television Network on September 4, 2000, along with fellow Alberta stations CICT in Calgary, CISA-TV in Lethbridge, and CKRD-TV Red Deer; the former WIC stations in Edmonton, Calgary, and Lethbridge had been carrying Global's programming, alongside WIC-sourced programming, since 1988.
+CITV officially joined the Canwest-owned Global Television Network on September 4, 2000, along with fellow Alberta stations CICT in Calgary, CISA-TV in Lethbridge, and CKRD-TV in Red Deer.
+The former WIC stations in Edmonton, Calgary, and Lethbridge had already carried Global's programming, alongside WIC-sourced programming, since 1988.

 The CRTC approved Canwest's application to launch a transitional digital television transmitter, CITV-DT, on March 5, 2009.
-The transmitter was launched on June 29, 2009 on UHF channel 47 (PSIP 13.1).
+The transmitter launched on June 29, 2009, on UHF channel 47 (virtual channel 13.1).

 CITV-TV-1 was converted to a rebroadcaster of CITV-TV/DT in August 2009, relaying Global Edmonton's program schedule and commercials without any variations; this coincided with the closure of CHCA-TV by Canwest.

-On October 27, 2010, Canwest Global's television assets, including CITV, was purchased by Shaw Communications.
+On October 27, 2010, Canwest Global's television assets, including CITV, were purchased by Shaw Communications.
 On August 22, 2011, the station completed its transition from analog to digital by moving CITV-DT from UHF channel 47 to VHF channel 13 and increasing its effective radiated power (its virtual channel remains at 13.1).

 Corus Entertainment completed its purchase of Shaw Media, including CITV Edmonton, on April 1, 2016.